IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Eventing.MassTransit/README.md

 ```

-## Multitenancy Finbuckle Integration
+## Multi-tenancy Finbuckle Integration

-If you have the `Intent.Modules.AspNetCore.MultiTenancy` module install, this module will add Multitenancy support to your MassTransit implementation.
+If you have the `Intent.Modules.AspNetCore.MultiTenancy` module install, this module will add Multi-tenancy support to your MassTransit implementation.
 All outbound messages published will automatically include a tenant identifier in the header and all message consumers which encounter messages with a tenant identifier will set up the Finbuckle tenancy for the processing of the message.

 Notable details of the implementation:

-* Tenancy Publishing Filter, this filter add's the current Tenant Identity to outbound messages.
+* Tenancy Publishing Filter, this filter adds the current Tenant Identity to outbound messages.
 * Tenancy Consuming Filter, reads the Tenant Identity in inbound messages and configures Finbuckle accordingly.
 * Finbuckle Message Header Tenancy Strategy, Finbuckle integration with setting up Tenancy through Message headers.

 You can configure the name of the header in your `appsettings.json`, by default the header will be "Tenant-Identifier".
-If you re-configure these make sure the configuration is done across publishers and consuimers.
+If you re-configure these make sure the configuration is done across publishers and consumers.

 ```json
 {